Kingsford Smith Drive upgrade - Hamilton

 Kingsford Smith Drive is a major Brisbane road.
 It links the Brisbane Central Business District (CBD) to the Airport, Port of Brisbane, Northshore Hamilton and Australia TradeCoast area.

-Construction is well underway with the upgrade due to be completed in the second half of 2020.
+Construction is well underway with the upgrade due to be completed during the second half of 2020.

-As key features of the project are completed, sections of the upgrade will open progressively to the community.
+As key features of the project are completed, they have opened progressively to the community.
 Find out more about key project milestones completed to date.

 About the project

 The Kingsford Smith Drive upgrade involves road widening from four to six lanes.
 This is between Theodore Street, Eagle Farm and Cooksley Street, Hamilton.
 It also includes improvement works between Cooksley Street and Breakfast Creek Road, Albion.

 The upgrade will:

 - deliver significantly improved pedestrian and cycle facilities

 - provide active transport options for existing residents and the Northshore precinct

 - improve public transport with indented bus stops